pmatulis/microovn/docs/reference/security.rst

 guarantees response to all High and Critical severity vulnerabilities, as well as any `Known Exploited Vulnerability`_.

-Security updates will be made available to consumers of stable :ref:`snap channels` that align with supported Ubuntu Long Term Support (LTS) releases.

 The MicroOVN snap is automatically rebuilt by Launchpad whenever there is an update to the underlying packages in the Ubuntu distribution.

-Updated versions of the snap will be put through the MicroOVN functional test suites before being promoted to stable :ref:`snap channels`.

 Information about new builds are made available through the `Snap store`_.